wbudic/ServerConfigCentral/README.md

   * Provides a user friendly, property value pair processing, easy configuration and processing under special specifications.
   * It is geared towards the Perl language semantics and its ultra fast hash organizing.

-For further info and details, please visit [PerlCNF Project](https://github.com/wbudic/PerlCNF/blob/master/README.md).
+For further info and details, please visit [PerlCNF Project](https://github.com/wbudic/PerlCNF/README.md).

 ## SPEX

 **S**erver **P**erl **Ex**ecuted program.

 * Provides extension mechanism, that enables future little programs to run.
-On an existing server, that deosn't not require server code to be changed.
+On an existing server, that doesn't not require server code to be changed.
 * It has to be limited on what can execute in an sandbox from the server and system.
 * It activates from an embedded CNF property, in any config file.
   * The config files are usually located in a local **./configs** directory.